Diptonil/bloom-filter/README.md

 ## Design Decisions for Optimization

 - Strict typing with the use of `byte` over `bool` to implement flags.
-This ends up saving 7 * the number of cells in the array, which in most cases may span millions.
+This ends up boosting performance.
 - Use of Murmur3 hash function over the likes of SHA for faster computation (compromised with loose security).